Shamaoke/friends_bdd_coffeescript/README.md

-A template for firing up CoffeeScript applications.
+A CoffeeScript BDD example application.